 A startup is defined as an attempt to discover a sustainable business model.
 Most startups have various possible business models but the entrepreneur is almost always unclear about the right one.
 This is a smell.
 It means the entrepreneur is not yet clear on the vision of the product.

-The entrepreneur is only supposed to spot the most dominant model based on the customer usage.
+The entrepreneur is only suppose to spot the most dominant model based on the customer usage.
 Leave it up to the early adopters to drive it for you.
 If the entrepreneur is unable to do so, it means that the product does not yet have the right early adopters and the focus needs to be on creating the right set.
 Probably time to think about a pivot.

 Organic User-base growth